 In terms of offsite SEO, we kept to a straightforward process and strategy.
-High DR, relevant links, with safe anchor text, a sprinkle of targeted anchors and a handful of drip-fed social signals.
+High DR, relevant links, with safe anchor text, a sprinkle of targeted anchors.

 Here are a few of the different strategies used, as well as the results.